johnatag/PodmanDevContainer/README.md

 However, due to it's rootless design, additional configuration is required to make it work with VSCode Devcontainers.
 Compared to Docker, you will encounter a lot more issues, bugs and broken things.

-\* Rootless Docker: I know that it exists, but I think at this point there's very little advantage using Rootless Docker compared to Podman
+\* Rootless Docker: I know that it exists, but I think at this point there's very little advantage using Rootless Docker over Podman

 \* My environment is not the standard recommended one by HomeBrew, so I'm expecting more issues down the line